andiigonzalez/Power_Outage_Analysis/index.md

 - `CLIMATE.REGION`: Qualitative (Categorical) nominal variable.
 Transformed into a binary variable using OnehotEncoding dropping the first value.
 - `ANOMALY.LEVEL`: Quantitative (Numerical) discrete variable.

   These features were chosen due to their direct relationship to weather.
 We believed that these features could singularly predict to an extent whether a power outage was caused by weather or not.
 To evaluate our model we implemented several scoring methods.
 We also ensured that the features used did not contain a significant level of missing values given that we did not want to introduce too much bias by dropping them nor influence the model by imputing them.
-The first evaluation metric was an F1 score **INSTER EXPLANATION**
+The first evaluation metric was an F1 score **INSTERT EXPLANATION**

   - F1 Score: 0.6827586206896552
   - Confusion Matrix
   - Cross-validation f1 score:

-###**INSTER EXPLANATION**

-**INSTER EXPLANATION**
+### **INSTERT EXPLANATION**

 ---

 ### Final Model
 **INSTER EXPLANATION**
 To improve our model we implemented hyperparameter tuning and adding as well as GridSearchVC to find the best parameters for our model.
-###**INSTER EXPLANATION**
+### **INSTER EXPLANATION**
 [Content for Final Model]
 ###**INSTER EXPLANATION**
 <iframe src= "assets/images/FeatureImportance.html" width="700" height="400" frameBorder="0"></iframe>